Kietpawpan/9x9go/README.md

 HTML/CSS [Go board](https://kietpawpan.github.io/9x9go/) for 9 x 9 Go game annotation

 ## How to Use
-1. Copy moves from an SGF file.
+1. To display moves in this 9 &times; 9 Go diagram, let's copy the moves being considered   from an SGF file.
 For example,
 ```
 B[ee];W[bc];B[ef];W[bc]
 ```